Harold Hall (cricketer)

 Harold St Alban Hall (8 November 1875 – 17 May 1915) was an English cricketer who played for Northamptonshire.
-He was born in Shirland, Derbyshire and died in Farnham, Surrey.
+He was born in Shirland, Derbyshire and died in Farnham, Surrey, in a cycling accident.

 Hall made a single first-class appearance, during the 1907 season, against Warwickshire.
 From the middle order, he scored 7 runs in the first innings in which he batted, and 5 runs in the second innings.
 Northamptonshire lost the match by 125 runs.